HewlettPackard/shs-docs/docs/portal/developer-portal/install/kdreg2_introduction.md

 In summary, kdreg2 is available as an additional memory cache monitor that can enable applications that otherwise use memory registration caching to achieve a performance advantage.
 For sites that run a mix of HPC applications under the default memhooks while setting NCCL and RCCL applications to userfaultfd, setting the default configuration to kdreg2 may simplify operations by eliminating this per-application setting.

+Starting in SHS release 12.0.0, kdreg2 is installed by default.